ojitha/ojitha.github.io/_posts/2025-07-25-Scala-basics.md

 ### Standard `hashCode`

-Another standard method to introduce is `hashCode`:
+Another standard method to introduce is `hashCode`, which can be used to compare the equality of objects from the perspective of a business entity.

 ```scala